Dini Dimakos

-Dini Dimakos is a Canadian stand-up comedian and registered social worker.
+Dini Dimakos is a Canadian stand-up comedian.

 Early life

-Dimakos was raised in the rural town of Shelburne, Ontario, an hour north of Toronto.
+Dimakos was born in Toronto of Greek descent and was raised in the rural town of Shelburne, Ontario, an hour north of Toronto.
 Her family ran a restaurant in the nearby town of Primrose, Ontario.
 She began working at the restaurant as a seating hostess, dishwasher and garlic bread cook at the age of 6, during the 1980s.
 Her family later sold the restaurant to relatives and opened another restaurant down the street in 1991.

 Dimakos later attended Centre Dufferin District High School and starred in productions of Guys and Dolls and Bye, Bye Birdie.
 She graduated with honours and continued on with a partial scholarship to York University.

 Performing career

 Radio

 In the late 1990s Dimakos began interning at a Brampton, Ontario radio station called Hot 103.5 FM, which would later be known as Hits 103.5 FM, and currently Z 103.5 (CIDC), (Evanov Group LTD).
 The station specialized in dance music and Top 40 hits.
 Within a month of interning, Dimakos was hired on as a Promotions Assistant.
 While at a concert, Dini performed an impromptu live on-air cut in.
 This led to weekend stints as an on-air personality, broadcasting live on location.
 Eventually she was filling in on the morning show as a co-host while radio personality Elvira Caria was on maternity leave.
 Her experience as a morning show co-host was further enhanced by working along with the host of the show Darrin "Big D" Laidman.